SammysHP/rampinglight/README.md

 - Two modes of operation: ramping and fixed levels
 - Turbo mode: immediately switch to maximum output
 - Battery check: one to four flashes
-- Low voltage protection: flicker every 15 seconds if the voltage is low and short flashes if the voltage is critical
+- Low voltage protection: flicker every 15 seconds if the voltage is low and turn off if the voltage is critical
 - Mode memory: start with last frozen ramp value or with last fixed level (off-time memory)
 - Stop at high: in ramping UI, stop if ramping reaches maximum output
-- Start at high: after the flashlight was off, start with the highest output
+- Start at high: after the flashlight was off, start with the highest output (and go from high to low)
+- Beacon mode: low background light with regular flashes
+- Tactical strobe: if enabled, always start with fast strobe mode
 - Runtime configuration: options can be toggled via configuration menu